 Dream Host is optimized for speed and comes with SSD hard drives that make your server respond faster and better than most below-par hosting services out there.

 There’s more on the Dream Host HomePage.

 Arvixe offers cheap and affordable hosting services that are superb, reliable but has moved down the pecking order as their support portfolio is becoming littered with incompetent staff.

-recommend their services (Arvixe hosting is very bad at the moment, and should be avoided at all cost.) but not as much as we did in our earlier Arvixe web hosting review post.
+recommend their services (Arvixe hosting is horrible at the moment and should be avoided at all cost.) but not as much as we did in our earlier Arvixe web hosting review post.
 Their official website is here.

 Other Average Web Hosting Companies in our list